‘I Will Never Forget You’: November a Time for Gratitude for Hospice

 But what’s clear from these messages of thanks is that hospice care touches not just the patient, but their families and partners, giving them final moments with guidance from a calm, caring touch that they will always remember.

-A couple of years ago we gathered these anonymous thank you messages from two of our close friends in the field who shared them with us to help raise awareness about what hospice and palliative care can give patients and their families.
-Tulip Cremation thanks all that work to improve the end-of-life experience for their service.
+A couple of years ago, we gathered these anonymous thank-you messages from two of our close friends in the field, who shared them with us to help raise awareness about what hospice and palliative care can give patients and their families.
+Tulip Cremation thanks all who work to improve the end-of-life experience for their service.

 “Being with my sister when she was dying was the hardest thing I have ever had to do, but you stayed with me every step of the way.
 I was grateful for your help during that tough time, but what will stay with me always is the day you walked in the door, after she had died, and walked right up to me and held me and let me cry.
 I could not have done this without you, thank you.”